9AMTech/NordVPN/README.md

 # NordVPN
-This was my first ever attempt at making a responsive website for a business!
+This was my first ever attempt at making a responsive mockup website for a business!
 **Link to project:** https://9amtech.github.io/NordVPN/

 ![Thumbnail for NordVPN.](https://github.com/9AMTech/NordVPN/blob/main/thumbnail.png?raw=true)